berkaytumal/node-qemu/README.md

 - Send input events (touch, mouse, key) to the QEMU guest
 - Stream the display using VNC

+No additional system requirements. `node-qemu` automatically fetches and builds QEMU for you.

+> You should definitely try it in Node 22 and up, just for the fun of it!

 ## Getting Started

 1. Install dependencies: `npm install`